fluxok/AI-Agent/README.md

 # AI-Agent
-This repository is about implmenting AI agent for ETHOS 2025
+This repository is about implementing AI agent for ETHOS 2025